ETHZ-INS/DLCAnalyzer/README.md

 ## 6 FST_1_OS.json       Oliver 264.211 267.252 Floating FST_1 FST_1.csv
 ```

-As you can see the data is prepared in a specific way that links onset and offset of behaviors to a specific file.
+As you can see, the data is prepared in a specific way that links onset and offset of behaviors to a specific file.
 To get the data from this one file and add it to our object we use:

 ```r